-In fiscal 2016, the Board of Directors developed a new Long-Term Incentive ("LTI") Program under which the named executive officers of the Company will receive long-term equity-based incentive awards, which are intended to align the interests of our named executive officers with the long-term interests of our stockholders and to emphasize and reinforce our focus on team success.
+In fiscal 2016, the Board of Directors developed a new Long-Term Incentive ("LTI") Program under which the named executive officers and other key employees of the Company will receive long-term equity-based incentive awards, which are intended to align the interests of our named executive officers and other key employees with the long-term interests of our stockholders and to emphasize and reinforce our focus on team success.
 Long-term equity-based incentive compensation awards are made in the form of stock options, RSUs and performance stock units ("PSUs") subject to vesting based in part on the extent to which employment continues for three years.

-We have granted market-based options to newly appointed officers.
+We have granted market-based options to certain newly appointed officers.
 These stock options have an exercise price equal to our closing stock price on the date of grant and will vest in approximately equal increments based upon the closing price of SeaChange's common stock.
 We record the fair value of these stock options using the Monte Carlo simulation model, since the stock option vesting is variable depending on the closing price of our traded common stock.
 The model simulated the daily trading price of the market-based stock options' expected terms to determine if the vesting conditions would be triggered during the term.
-Effective April 6, 2016, Ed Terino, who previously served as our Chief Operating Officer ("COO"), was appointed Chief Executive Officer ("CEO") of SeaChange.
-Mr. Terino was granted 600,000 market-based options, bringing the total of his market-based options, when added to the 200,000 market-based options.
-The fair value of these stock options was estimated to be \$2.2 million.
-As of April 30, 2016, \$1.8 million remained unamortized on these market-based stock options, which will be expensed over the next 1.9 years, the remaining weighted average amortization period.
+Effective April 6, 2016, Ed Terino, who previously served as our Chief Operating Officer ("COO"), was appointed Chief Executive Officer ("CEO") of SeaChange and was granted 600,000 market-based options, bringing the total of his market-based options, when added to the 200,000 market-based options he received upon hire as COO in June 2015, to 800,000 market-based options.
+The fair value of these stock options was estimated to be \$2.1 million.
+As of October 31, 2016, \$1.1 million remained unamortized on these market-based stock options, which will be expensed over the next 2.5 years, the remaining weighted average amortization period.